-Application sections include:
+Application components include:

-- completed Application form
+- completed Research Leave Supplement Application form

-- a letter of support from the applicant's department chair/director (if the applicant is serving as department chair/director, the letter of support should come from the school dean).
+- a letter of support from the applicant's department chair/director (If the applicant is serving as department chair/director, the letter of support should come from the school dean.)

 - a copy of the award letter and budget from the funding agency that indicates the amount and duration of the fellowship

 - If the fellowship is not on the list above, the application should include documentation from the chair/director or other faculty member familiar with the fellowship that describes the prestige of the fellowship.